AaronKutch/starlight/README.md

 # Starlight

- This is a DSL (Domain Specific Language) that can describe combinational logic and temporal logic.
-This allows RTL (Register Transfer Level) descriptions in ordinary Rust code with all the features that Rust provides.
+ This provides an HDL (Hardware Design Language), combinational and temporal logic simulator and optimizer, and general purpose router for FPGAs and more.
+The HDL is special in that it is written in ordinary Rust code with all the features that Rust provides.

- This crate still has a considerable amount of WIP stuff needed to evolve into a proper HDL (Hardware Description Language).
+ Most of the MVP features of this crate are ready, except for the `Router` which is still a WIP and has a lot of `todo!()`;

  See the documentation of `awint`/`awint_dag` which is used as the backend for this. `awint` is the base library that operations are modeled off of.